 According to work by the Center for Health and Economy (H&E), under Bernie Sanders’ healthcare plan, “medical productivity is projected to decrease by 20 percent for the year 2026 relative to the current baseline.”
 Due to “[t]he influx of the previously uninsured into the market along with the dissolution of the network structure,” this leads to a “decrease in efficiency.”
 The report continues, “The elimination of a health insurance marketplace—and therefore any price-conscious decisions due to cost-sharing—also contribute[s] to the decrease in productivity.”

 Many who analyze his plan have noted that the costs exceed the proposed tax revenues.
 Even his online policy brief acknowledges a cost-revenue gap.
 The H&E also estimates this shortfall, finding the cost of the plan to be $2.47 trillion (in 2017 alone) and a deficit of $1.1 trillion.
-More than two-fifths of this single policy would not be paid for.
+More than 2/5 of this single policy would not be paid for.
 To put these numbers in perspective, in 2015, the U.S. Federal Budget was $3.8 Trillion and the U.S. Trade Deficit in Goods was $763 Billion.
 When we add higher tax rates and begin marshaling the federal bureaucracy required to supply “free” public college, we witness a costly trend.